xperimental/netatmo-exporter/dockerExample/README.md

       - ${HOME}/.docker/config.json:/config.json
 ```

-That's basically it to get the system up and running.
-For the Netatmo configuration in detail you can refer to the documentation of [netatmo-exporter on Github](https://github.com/xperimental/netatmo-exporter).
-For test purposes you can also use the dashboard provided there before you start defining your private dashboard.
+That are all steps to get the system up and running.
+For the in detail Netatmo configuration you can refer to the documentation of [netatmo-exporter on Github](https://github.com/xperimental/netatmo-exporter).
+For testing purposes you can also use the dashboard provided there before you start defining your private dashboard.
 Keep in mind that it takes some time after starting the containers before you see them with valid data in your browser.
 *localhost:3000* refers to the Grafana container, *localhost:9210* to the netatmo-exporter container (good to see the available metrics) and *localhost:9090* to the Prometheus container (good to check the connection to the netatmo-exporter).